bschmalhofer/otobo-ideas/README.md

 * Configuration is more simple. _apache2-perl-startup.pl_ is no longer needed.

-* Current development is based on PSGI.
+* Current development on the Perl community is often based on PSGI.
 See the first bullet point.

 * Convenience.
 It's convienient the have sane interfaces, sane request and response objects.